Sathvik-555/AI-Augmented-ICU-Monitoring-Dashboard/README.md

 The dashboard relies on Ollama for its "AI Cortex" feature.

-1. Open a terminal and pull the AI model (we recommend `llama3`):
+1. Open a terminal and pull the AI model (we use `llama3.2:1b` for speed, but you can change this in `src/lib/ai-service.ts`):
     ```bash
-    ollama pull llama3
+    ollama pull llama3.2:1b
     ```
 2. Start the Ollama server:
     ```bash